-- Students must contact their applied professor to schedule weekly lessons within the first week of classes. - Student must be enrolled in applied lessons no later than one-week from the first day of classes. - Non-majors must have consent of the applied instructor to enroll in applied lessons. - All applied lessons will begin the second week of classes. - All applied faculty must provide a course syllabus outlining studio requirements. - All Performance Majors & students double majoring in both performance and education must enroll for 3 credit hours of applied lessons. - The maximum number of applied credit hours for non-majors is 2. - Enrollment in MU 070 "Performance Class" (0 credit) is required of all music majors and minors for every semester they are enrolled in applied lessons or a degree program.
+- Students must be enrolled and contact their applied professor to schedule weekly lessons within the first week of classes. - Non-majors must have consent of the applied instructor to enroll in applied lessons. - All applied lessons will begin the second week of classes. - All applied faculty must provide a course syllabus outlining studio requirements. - All Performance Majors & students double majoring in both performance and education must enroll for 3 credit hours of applied lessons. - The maximum number of applied credit hours for non-majors is 2. - Enrollment in MU 070 "Performance Class" (0 credit) is required of all music majors and minors for every semester they are enrolled in applied lessons or a degree program.
 (Majors enroll in MU 070 A and Minors enroll in MU 070 B) - Music majors pay no additional fee for their lessons if they remain enrolled in 12 credit hours for a full semester. - All non-majors and minors are charged an applied lesson fee in addition to the credit hour charge. - Lessons missed by the student will be made up only at the discretion of the instructor. - If a student withdraws from applied lessons after the university deadline to drop courses, there will be no reimbursement of fees.
 The only exceptions are prolonged illness, administrative error, or loss of life. - Applied lessons are not available during the summer sessions.